jihedkdiss/Deagle/README.md

 ## Limitations
 Windows Server and Insider versions are NOT officially supported.
 Run at your own risk.

+<b>Windows before 10 - no native support for ANSI colors on the console!</b>

+For Windows version below 10, the Windows command console doesn't support output coloring by default.
+You could install either Cmder, ConEmu, ANSICON or Mintty (used by default in GitBash and Cygwin) to add coloring support to your Windows command console.

 ## FAQ
-Q: Deagle is stuck/hangs/crashes.
+<b>Q: Deagle is stuck/hangs/crashes.</b>

 A: It takes a while (up to 1mn on older CPUs) but if you're sure it's stuck, restart Deagle.

-Q: Deagle shows errors like "access denied", "unable to read file", "system error"...
+<b>Q: Deagle shows errors like "access denied", "unable to read file", "system error"...</b>

 A: Run deagle in Admin mode ;)

-Q: My antivirus reports Deagle as malware.
+<b>Q: My antivirus reports Deagle as malware.</b>

 A: AVs seem to like it more for some reason.
 I suspect this occurs because of the nature and relative obscurity of Deagle (logging, hardware scanning...)

-Q: I don't like what Deagle did to my computer.
-How do I change it back?
+<b>Q: I don't like what Deagle did to my computer.
+How do I change it back?</b>

 A: Deagle won't change any of your settings, it just logs all of them into log.txt

 <!-- ROADMAP -->